The probability of getting injured when you participate in a high-risk sport like biking is significant.

 If a rock or root section was slightly wet, I freaked out and threw on the brakes.
 Not today… maybe next time.

-Some of it was ego -- okay, a lot of it was (I’ve always identified as an advanced rider).
+Some of it was ego -- feeling like a beginner again stung.
 And some of it was a desire to control my surroundings so I didn’t get hurt again.

 It’s crazy how debilitating fear can be.
 And how irrational it can make us.